About the event

 Sydney Open is supported by an amazing group of over 400 volunteers.
 Get involved or find out more.

-A Sydney Open Pass gives you access to over 40 buildings and spaces on Sunday 5 November.
+A Sydney Open Pass gives you access to over 50 buildings and spaces on Sunday 3 November.
+Please note that it is important to collect your Sydney Open Pass wristbands prior to visiting any of the sites.
+Wristbands must be worn on the day for entry into sites.
 Ticket options and prices include:

 - Adult Pass, $49

 - Membership Bundle - Member + One, $198

 - Children 5 and under are free for the Sunday 3 November event and do not require a Sydney Open pass.
 They must however, be accompanied by an adult with a Sydney Open Pass.